jblindsay/whitebox-tools/README.md

 - Currently GeoTIFF files can be read but cannot be written.
 This will hopefully be resolved soon.
 - There is no support for reading, writing, or analyzing vector data yet.
 Plans include native support for the ESRI Shapefile format.
+- Compressed LAS files (LAZ) are not supported.